tomshen/expmax/Notes.md

     * breaks if one distribution has 10 points, the other > 1000
 * unknown number of clusters
     * Dr. Cohen will talk to another grad student working on heuristics for similar problem
-* unknown/unequal sd/covariance for each cluster
+* unknown/unequal sd/covariance for each cluster - working for 1d
 * 2d data - can handle
     * longitude [-90, 90]
     * latitude [-180, 180]
 * in Java

+### Tests
+* check how many points are predicted to be in a distribution, vs how many actually are